ObolNetwork/charon/docs/dkg.md

 For many use cases of distributed validators, the funder/depositor of the validator may not be the same person as the key creators/node operators, as (outside of the base protocol) stake delegation is a common phenomenon.
 This handover of information introduces a point of trust.
 How does someone verify that a proposed validator `deposit data` corresponds to a real, fair, DKG with participants the depositor expects?

 There are a number of aspects to this trust surface that can be mitigated with a "Don't trust, verify" model.
-Verification for the time-being is easier off chain, until things like a [BLS precompile](https://eips.ethereum.org/EIPS/eip-2537) are brought into the EVM, along with cheap ZKP verification on chain.
+Verification for the time being is easier off chain, until things like a [BLS precompile](https://eips.ethereum.org/EIPS/eip-2537) are brought into the EVM, along with cheap ZKP verification on chain.
 Some of the questions that can be asked of Distributed Validator Key Generation Ceremonies include:

-- Does each public key share combine to form the group public key?
+- Do the public key shares combine together to form the group public key?
-  - This can be checked on chain due to not requiring a pairing operation
+  - This can be checked on chain as it doe not require a pairing operation
-  - This can give confidence that a BLS pubkey is a Distributed Validator, but does not say anything about the custody of the keys. (e.g. Was the ceremony sybil attacked, did they collude to reconstitute the group private key etc.)
+  - This can give confidence that a BLS pubkey represents a Distributed Validator, but does not say anything about the custody of the keys. (e.g. Was the ceremony sybil attacked, did they collude to reconstitute the group private key etc.)
-- Do the created BLS public keys attest to their `manifest_configuration_hash`?
+- Do the created BLS public keys attest to their `cluster_definition_hash`?
   - This is to create a backwards link between newly created BLS public keys and the operator's eth1 addresses that took part in their creation.
-  - If a proposed distributed validator BLS group public key can produce a signature of the `manifest_configuration_hash`, it can be inferred that at least a threshold of the operators signed this data.
+  - If a proposed distributed validator BLS group public key can produce a signature of the `cluster_definition_hash`, it can be inferred that at least a threshold of the operators signed this data.
-  - As the `manifest_configuration_hash` is the same for all distributed validators created in the ceremony, the signatures can be aggregated into a group signature that verifies all created group keys at once.
+  - As the `cluster_definition_hash` is the same for all distributed validators created in the ceremony, the signatures can be aggregated into a group signature that verifies all created group keys at once.
 This makes it cheaper to verify a number of validators at once on chain.
 - Is there either a VSS or PVSS proof of a fair DKG ceremony?
   - VSS (Verifiable Secret Sharing) means only operators can verify fairness, as the proof requires knowledge of one of the secrets.
   - PVSS (Publicly Verifiable Secret Sharing) means anyone can verify fairness, as the proof is usually a Zero Knowledge Proof.